Kate Valk

-My name is Kate Valk, and I am advocating on behalf of the writing collective Still Waters in a Storm.
-Stephen Haff is the crusader, teacher and mentor who founded and directs Still Waters, and he has been an associate of mine through The Wooster Group for over ten years.
+I am advocating on behalf of the writing collective Still Waters in a Storm, a fellowship of children and grown-ups, primarily from low-income families, in Bushwick, Brooklyn.
+Stephen Haff is the crusader, teacher and mentor who founded and directs Still Waters, and he has been an associate of mine through The Wooster Group for over fifteen years.
 He has even directed plays performed at our theater in SoHo, The Performing Garage, with his students from Bushwick High School.
+He is well known in the Bushwick community from being a public school English teacher for many years.
+He started Sill Waters in response to an overwhelming need for the young people in the community to have a safe haven after school, a place where they can put their creative energies toward positive ends.

-Still Waters helps young people find their own voices.
-It provides them a place for peace and creative release, and it serves as a supplement to the regular classroom--which often proves deficient in even more ways than their education as readers and writers.
+Still Waters’ unique and restorative approach to group writing helps young people find their own voices.
+It provides them space and time for peace and creative release, and it serves as a supplement to the regular classroom–which often proves deficient in even more ways than their education as readers and writers.
 With funding, Still Waters can continue its devotion to the community through its expanded programming and continuing commitment to the lives of young people.

 Sincerely,